enuml/MineTea/README.md

 MineTea
 =======

 This is a MOD for minecraft.
-It add many kind of tea
+It adds many kind of tea.